microsoftgraph/microsoft-graph-docs/concepts/onedrive-concept-overview.md

 When you store your files in OneDrive, your app can leverage the features of Microsoft's cloud and your users can access their files anywhere.
 Use the [file picker][] SDK to quickly open, download, save, or share files stored in OneDrive from within your own app, using the same experience OneDrive users are familiar with.
-Get metadata about selected files directly from the picker, or use Microsoft Graph APIs to interact more deeply with files.
+Get information about selected files directly from the picker SDK, or use Microsoft Graph APIs directly to interact more deeply with files.
-Use [special folders][] to work with files in well-known locations like `Documents` and `Camera Roll`, or give your app its own personal folder.
+Use [special folders][] to store files in well-known locations on OneDrive, like `Documents` and `Camera Roll`, or give your app its own personal folder.

 ### Bring your app straight to users within OneDrive